run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/20_core_components.md

 # Core Components

-Llama Deploy consists of several core components acting as services in order to provide the environment where multi-agent applications can run and communicate with each other.
+LlamaDeploy consists of several core components acting as services in order to provide the environment where multi-agent applications can run and communicate with each other.
 This sections details each and every component and will help you navigate the rest of the documentation.

 ## Deployment

-In Llama Deploy each workflow is wrapped in a [_Service_](#service) object, endlessly processing incoming requests in form of [_Task_](#task) objects.
+In LlamaDeploy each workflow is wrapped in a [_Service_](#service) object, endlessly processing incoming requests in form of [_Task_](#task) objects.
 Each service pulls and publishes messages to and from a [_Message Queue_](#message-queue).
 An internal component called [_Control Plane_](#control-plane) handles ongoing tasks, manages the internal state, keeps track of which services are available, and decides which service should handle the next step of a task using another